 You can find Monstrosities in virtually every plane of existence within the Realm.

 Oozes are creatures without a shape and are often gelatinous.
-They are primarily found underground, away from light and other predators.
+They are primarily found underground or in some type of dungeon, away from light and other predators.
 Oozes are essentially blind, but they do have blindsight, which lets them discern nearby objects from creators.
 They secrete acid from their skin, which can dissolve materials and flesh rapidly.
 Avoid close-range combat when possible.

-Oozes don’t come in many forms, but they can be tricky to fight.
+Oozes don’t come in many forms, but they can be tricky to damage.
 They are unaligned and not concerned with the lives of other beings but will consume them if they’re nearby.

 - White Maw: An Ooze that ingests creatures and communicates telepathically.